tmwagency/adaptive-image/README.md

 ####`data-adaptive-image-breakpoints`
 Set with the breakpoint width values you wish to specify images for, in pixels.

-###`data-alt`
+####`data-alt`
 The alt text for your image.
 This text is the same across all images

 ####`data-adaptive-defer`
-Stops the image being loaded when the initialise method is called.
-Can then be subsequently loaded by calling `AdaptiveImage.loadImage(element)`
+Stops the image from being loaded when the `AdaptiveImage.init(…)` function is called.
+Images can then be subsequently loaded by calling `AdaptiveImage.loadImage(image)` where image is the dom element of the image being loaded.

 ## Author